peteroupc/peteroupc.github.io/exporand.md

 ### Properties

-An algorithm that samples from a non-discrete distribution[^15] using PSRNs has the following properties:
+An algorithm that samples from a nondiscrete distribution[^15] using PSRNs has the following properties:

 1. For randomness, the algorithm relies only on a _fair coin_ (something that chooses either 1 or 0 with equal probability, independently of other choices).
 2. The algorithm does not rely on floating-point arithmetic or fixed-precision approximations of irrational numbers or transcendental functions.
 (The algorithm may calculate approximations that converge to an irrational number, as long as those approximations are rational numbers of arbitrary precision.
 However, the more implicitly the algorithm works with irrational numbers or transcendental functions, the better.)
 3. The algorithm may use rational arithmetic (such as `Fraction` in Python or `Rational` in Ruby), as long as the arithmetic is exact.
-4. If the algorithm outputs a PSRN, the number represented by the sampled digits must follow a distribution that is close to the algorithm's ideal distribution by a distance of not more than 1/(_b_<sup>_m_</sup>), where _b_ is the PSRN's base, or radix (such as 2 for binary), and _m_ is the position, starting from 1, of the rightmost sampled digit of the PSRN's fractional part.  ((Devroye and Gravel 2020\)[^3] suggests Wasserstein distance, or "earth-mover distance", as the distance to use for this purpose.)
+4. If the algorithm gives out a PSRN, the number represented by the sampled digits must follow a distribution that is close to the algorithm's ideal distribution by a distance of not more than 1/(_b_<sup>_m_</sup>), where _b_ is the PSRN's base, or radix (such as 2 for binary), and _m_ is the position, starting from 1, of the rightmost sampled digit of the PSRN's fractional part.  ((Devroye and Gravel 2020\)[^3] suggests Wasserstein distance, or "earth-mover distance", as the distance to use for this purpose.)
-5. After the algorithm outputs a PSRN, if the algorithm's caller fills the PSRN's unsampled fractional digits at random (for example, uniformly at random in the case of a uniform PSRN), so that the PSRN's fractional part's first _m_ digits are sampled, the PSRN's distribution must remain close to the algorithm's ideal distribution by a distance of not more than 1/(_b_<sup>_m_</sup>).
+5. After the algorithm gives out a PSRN, if the algorithm's caller fills the PSRN's unsampled fractional digits at random (for example, uniformly at random in the case of a uniform PSRN), so that the PSRN's fractional part's first _m_ digits are sampled, the PSRN's distribution must remain close to the algorithm's ideal distribution by a distance of not more than 1/(_b_<sup>_m_</sup>).

 > **Example**:  Suppose an algorithm samples from a normal distribution using base-2 uniform PSRNs.
-If it outputs a PSRN whose fractional part has three sampled bits (and no unsampled bits before the rightmost sampled bit), the PSRN's distribution must be within a distance of&mdash;
+If it gives out a PSRN whose fractional part has three sampled bits (and no unsampled bits before the rightmost sampled bit), the PSRN's distribution must be within a distance of&mdash;
 >
 > - 1/(2<sup>3</sup>) to the ideal normal distribution at the time the PSRN is output, and
 > - 1/(2<sup>6</sup>) to the ideal normal distribution if the caller later inserts three more uniform random bits to the end of the PSRN's fractional part.
 >
 > **Notes:**
 >
-> 1. It is not easy to turn a sampler for a non-discrete distribution into an algorithm that meets these properties.
+> 1. It is not easy to turn a sampler for a nondiscrete distribution into an algorithm that meets these properties.
 Some reasons for this are given in the section "[**Discussion**](#Discussion)" later in this document.
 > 2. The _exact rejection sampling_ algorithm described by Oberhoff (2018\)[^13] produces samples that act like PSRNs.
 However, in general, the algorithm doesn't have the properties described in this section because some of its operations can introduce numerical error unless care is taken, and these operations include calculating minimums and maximums of probabilities.
 Moreover, the algorithm's progression depends on the value of previously sampled bits, not just on the position of those bits as with the uniform and exponential distributions (see also (Thomas and Luk 2008\)[^4]).
 For completeness, Oberhoff's method appears in the appendix.

 <a id=Limitations></a>